Manipulated invoice via hacked e-mail: Those who do not encrypt are left holding the bag

 The ruling also shows that companies need to proactively invest in cyber security measures.
 These include training for employees to make them aware of phishing attacks and other attempts at manipulation, as well as the use of multi-factor authentication and signed emails to secure business transactions.
 Companies that fail to take these measures risk not only data protection breaches, but also significant financial and liability consequences.

 Finally, the ruling makes it clear that the accountability obligation under Art.
 5 para.
 2 GDPR must be taken seriously.
 Companies should therefore regularly evaluate and document their data protection and security concepts in order to be able to prove that they have taken appropriate measures to protect personal data in the event of a dispute.
-The ruling is therefore a clear signal to companies that data protection and IT security must be central components of legally compliant business operations.
+The ruling is therefore a clear signal to companies that Data protection and IT security must be central components of legally compliant business operations.

 Conclusion